PsyChiLin/EFAshiny/README.md

 #### 0. Exploratory Factor Analysis

-`EFAshiny` adopts exploratory factor analysis (EFA), a widely used method to investigate the underlying factor structure that can be used to explain the correlations in a set of observed indicators, as the major procedure in the application.
+`EFAshiny` adopts exploratory factor analysis (EFA, Bartholomew, Knott, & Moustaki, 2011), a widely used method to investigate the underlying factor structure that can be used to explain the correlations in a set of observed indicators, as the major procedure in the application.
 EFA can be useful in lots of situations.
 For example, it can be used to conceptualize new constructs, to develop instruments, to select items as a short form scale, or to organize observed variables into meaningful subgroups.
 Major procedures of EFA included correlation coefficients calculation, number of factors determination, factor extraction, and factor rotation.
 In addition to the aforementioned steps of EFA, data explorations should be conducted before using EFA, and interpreting the results after using EFA is also an important step.
 Since that EFA is helpful to account for the relationship between numerous variables, its use has permeated fields from psychology to business, education and clinical domain.

 #### 1. Introduction